 - RAW partition error.
 If your partition becomes raw, you will get the message noticed “You need to format the disk in drive E: before you can use it.
 Do you want to format it?”

-- Corrupted partition.
-If the partition gets corrupted due to unknown reasons, it will show the partition is not accessible.
-You may need to format it to repair the corrupted partition and use it again.
+- Corrupted partition table.
+If the partition table gets corrupted due to unknown reasons, it will show the partition is not accessible.
+You may need to format the partition to recover the partition table and use it again.

 - Virus attack.
 Some viruses can format partitions that are specifically built for this purpose.
 When you try to access that partition, you can get an access denied message.

 - File system conversion.
 Some users believe that reformatting, or converting from NTFS to FAT16/FAT32 or vice versa, will not wipe the data from the partition.
 However, when a partition is reformatted, all of the data in that partition is lost.